 Jesus entered the synagogue in His home town of Nazareth.
 It was just as He remembered from when He was a child, brought there by His father Joseph.
-He went to the front to read from the scriptures to those gathered.
+He went to the front to read from the scriptures to those who had gathered.

-“Today,” Jesus said slowly, “this scripture is fulfilled before your eyes.”
+Jesus closed the book.
+“Today,” He said slowly, “this scripture is fulfilled before your eyes.”

 “Isn’t this Joseph’s son?” one said to another.

+“No prophet is every accepted in His own city,” said Jesus, regaining their attention.
 “There were many starving widows in Israel during the three-year drought in Elias’ day.
 But he was only sent to save one, the Gentile woman Serepta in Sidon.
 And there were many lepers in Israel in the time of the prophet Eliseus, but he only healed Naaman the Syrian.”